alex-gmt/Hydrocron-Module/README.md

 # Hydrocron-Module
-A work in progress package with tools for working with Hydrocron to work with SWOT data
+A work in progress package with tools for working with Hydrocron to work with SWOT data.
+Currently working on Version C PriorLake api fetches.
+Nothing more to find other than that.